-When covid19 pandemic hit the World at the beginning of 2020, many companies and governments found themselves in a completely new and unprecedented environment and they struggled to adjust to a new environment.
-How quickly the World around us changed at that time.
-It seemed that overnight covid19 cases around the World skyrocketed, lockdowns have been enforced, travel restrictions abounded, Zoom's and Teladoc’s worth shot through the roof and the entire World shifted into a virtual type of what we used to know, complete with too much anxiety and too many "what ifs?".
+When the Covid19 pandemic hit the world at the beginning of 2020, many companies and governments found themselves in a completely new and unprecedented environment, and they struggled to adjust.
+How quickly the world around us changed at that time!
+It seemed that overnight Covid19 cases around the world skyrocketed, lockdowns have been enforced, travel restrictions abounded, Zoom's and Teladoc's worth shot through the roof, and the entire World shifted into a virtual type of what we used to know, complete with too much anxiety and too many "what ifs?".

-While a handful of companies, like Zoom, Teladoc and Amazon experienced growth either because they belonged to an essential business or they were part of overall sudden and accelerated digital revolution, many other companies have experienced serious disruption in their operations.
+While a handful of companies, like Zoom, Teladoc, and Amazon, experienced growth either because they belonged to an essential business or they were part of an overall sudden and accelerated digital revolution, many other companies have experienced serious disruption in their operations.
 Manufacturing and CPG industries were amongst the industries that were hit the hardest by this epidemic.
 Their supply chains were broken for multiple reasons:

-1. Access to workforce.
-Most of US and World manufacturing had stopped during this pandemic and there was an urging question how long we should keep the plants closed and when is the right time to reopen them based on two factors health safety and sufficient demand.
+1. Access to the workforce.
+Most of the US and World manufacturing had stopped during this pandemic, and there was an urging question of how long we should keep the plants closed and when is the right time to reopen them based on two factors health safety and sufficient demand.

 2. Customer demand uncertainty.
 There are several factors that contributed to this difficulty:

 a.
 It was hard to predict when the Covid-19 pandemic will end or slow down.
 There were numerous predictive models that were trying to address this issue, but they all differ in the way how they provide estimates, and they also provide a wide range of their predictions.

 b.
 Consumer confidence in April this year reached the lowest point since 2008, and it remained unclear how much it recovered and how much it will change in the coming months.

 c.
 There was an apparent shift in product categories that people would demand (people certainly had a higher demand for digital products or the ones that support the digital world);